Mechanizing Synthetic Tait Computability in Istari: Mechanization

-When the default type-checker processes this term, the proof obligation that $\kw{TP} = \kw{tp}$ no longer arises, as the type of $\kw{cast}~z~A$ is already $\kw{tp}$.
-The type-checker can then proceed directly with the remainder of the term.
-As the ``coercion'' is in fact just an identity function, it can subsequently be eliminated by unfolding the definition of $\kw{cast}$.
+The proof obligation $\kw{TP} = \kw{tp}$ no longer arises during type-checking, as the type of $\kw{cast}~z~A$ is already $\kw{tp}$.
+As in \Cref{sec:istari:origami}, this ``type cast'' is computationally just an identity function.
+It can subsequently be eliminated by $\Label{unfold}$ing relevant definitions, yielding